 High School Students - For age 18 & under only!
-We will accept high school entries *only* if you are a current high school student or graduated high school in the summer of 2020.
+We accept high school entries *only* if you are a current high school student or graduated high school in the summer of 2021.
 Please include your current high school ID and your high school name and address, or a letter from a school advisor with your submission.

 DCIFF Alumni - To qualify for submission in an alumni category, we must have screened one of your films in a previous festival.
 With your submission, please include the title of your screened film and the year it was shown.

 Films in Distribution: If you are a distributor or your film is ruled by a distribution contract, please make sure that you can screen this without a screening fee.
 DCIFF does not pay screening fees but we do everything we can to bring filmmakers and talent to attend the festival.